Airukua/MinakSeran/README.md

 ### Project Description

-`seram(geser) tokenizer` is a Python library that provides tokenization functionality for the **Seram(geser)** language.
+`Seram(Geser) Tokenizer` is a Python library that provides tokenization functionality for the **Seram(geser)** language.
 This tool is designed to break down Seram(geser) text into smaller units, such as words or sub-words, which is a fundamental step in natural language processing (NLP) and text analysis.

 -----